depscloud/gitfs/README.md

 INFO[0000] Successfully unmounted /Users/mjpitz/Development/code
 ```

-Should you run this command and the file system not unmount, you can try using `umount`.
+Should you run this command and find that the file system did not unmount, you can try using `umount`.

 ```bash
 # replace with your mount point